Allergy Drops & Tablets

 Patients who would like to reduce and possibly prevent allergen induced ocular symptoms of itchy, red, and watery eyes and nasal symptoms of sneezing, runny nose, congestion; and desire a home-based treatment option for immunotherapy should consider allergy drops or tablets.

-Generally speaking, allergy drops and tablets are less effective than allergy shots, but maybe safer and can be administered at home.
+Generally speaking, allergy drops, and tablets are less effective than allergy shots, but maybe safer and can be administered at home.

 Allergy drops, like allergy shots, are formulated specifically based on each individual’s allergenic sensitivities as assessed by allergy testing.
-Allergy drop formulations contain FDA approved product, but are administered in an “off-label” capacity and, therefore, are not reimbursed by commercial insurance.
+Allergy drop formulations contain FDA approved product but are administered in an “off-label” capacity and, therefore, are not reimbursed by commercial insurance.

 The first dose is administered in the Allergist’s office with subsequent doses administered at home with the need for a home epinephrine auto-injector given the rare risk of a systemic allergic reaction.
-More common adverse symptoms of allergy drops include itching of the mouth and throat with less frequently associated swelling of those areas.
+More common adverse symptoms of allergy drop include itching of the mouth and throat with less frequently associated swelling of those areas.
 There are two phases to the allergy drop treatment program, an initial “build-up” phase followed by the “maintenance” phase.
 In the “build-up” phase, doses are gradually increased and in the “maintenance” phase, the patient will take the same dose of drops each day.
 To build a “lasting immunity” treatment is usually continued for 3-5 years.

 Risks of allergy drops include life-threatening anaphylaxis; (hives, swelling, trouble breathing, vomiting, lightheadedness); local reactions with symptoms such as mouth itching, tongue itching, ear itching, mouth swelling, and throat irritation; and eosinophilic esophagitis.